-(1) describe how the CoC works with mainstream programs that assist persons experiencing homelessness to apply for and receive mainstream benefits;

-(2) describe how the CoC systematically keeps program staff up-to-date regarding mainstream resources available for persons experiencing homelessness (e.g., Food Stamps, SSI, TANF, substance abuse programs); and

-(3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy for mainstream benefits. (limit 2,000 characters)
+- (1) describe how the CoC works with mainstream programs that assist persons experiencing homelessness to apply for and receive mainstream benefits: - (2) describe how the CoC systematically keeps program staff up-to-date regarding mainstream resources available for persons experiencing homelessness (e.g., Food Stamps, SSI, TANF, substance abuse programs); and - (3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy for mainstream benefits. (limit 2,000 characters)

-Nearly all (98%) of CoC-funded providers assist clients with identifying, accessing, and maintaining appropriate mainstream benefits.
+Virtually all (99%) of CoC-funded providers assist clients with identifying, accessing, and maintaining appropriate mainstream benefits.
 Case managers work directly and indirectly with mainstream programs to understand benefits.
 Agencies track referrals to local resources and many staff who are SOAR (SD HOPE) trained.
-Each provider conducts followup with participants to ensure that mainstream benefits are renewed.
+Providera conduct followup with participants within 6 months and 1 year to ensure that mainstream benefits are renewed.
 The CoC Board has a designated seat for the County department of Health and Human Services who provides updates on services, community-training, and changes in resources.
 CoC releases email blasts to alert the community about new information that may benefit homeless program participants and the RTFH website is able to share information with non-CoC members.
 Most participating agencies receive direct notification from public listservs as well.
+CoC agencies and outreach teams also uses the 2-1-1 phone line to assist people in accessing current information and applying for mainstream resources.
 The CoC Lead position at the RTFH coordinates CoC member training, helps monitor agency performance in tracking the provision of assistance.
-PEriod special traing i offered through full membership meetings.
+Periodic special training is offered through full membership meetings.

-FY2018 CoC Application Page 39 08/17/2018 ------------------------ --------- ------------
+FY2018 CoC Application Page 41 09/14/2018 ------------------------ --------- ------------

-4A-2.Housing First: Applicants must report:

-(1) total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition; and (2) total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition that have adopted the Housing First approach-meaning that the project quickly houses clients without preconditions or service participation requirements.
+4A-2.Housing First: Applicants must report: (1) total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition; and (2) total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition that have adopted the Housing First approach-meaning that the project quickly houses clients without preconditions or service participation requirements.

+.
 Total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition.
-51 Total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition that have adopted the Housing First approach-meaning that the project quickly houses clients without preconditions or service participation requirements.
-51 Percentage of new and renewal PSH, RRH, Safe-Haven, SSO non-Coordinated Entry projects in the FY 2018 CoC Program Competition that will be designated as Housing First.
+50 Total number of new and renewal CoC Program Funded PSH, RRH, SSO non-coordinated entry, Safe-Haven, and Transitional Housing projects the CoC is applying for in FY 2018 CoC Program Competition that have adopted the Housing First approach-meaning that the project quickly houses clients without preconditions or service participation requirements.
+50 Percentage of new and renewal PSH, RRH, Safe-Haven, SSO non-Coordinated Entry projects in the FY 2018 CoC Program Competition that will be designated as Housing First.
 100%